CarnaViire/MeetingManagementServer/readme/PartnersRestApi.md

   }
   ```

-  Error response example:
+  Error response examples:
+  * `400`
     * `Partner is not specified correctly` - could not parse JSON
     * `Country is not specified correctly` - country is null or whitespace
-  * `To create a new partner, use POST request` - zero Id specified in URL
+    * `To add a new partner, use POST request` - zero Id specified in URL
-  * `Email is not unique` - there is already a partner with specified email
+    * `Email is not unique` - there is already a partner with the specified email
+  * `404` - no partner found with the specified id

 ## Delete partner